1871fotc/1871fotc.github.io/docs/guided-tours.md

 Tours are on the first Sunday of each month (February to December) from 10:30am to 12:00.

 There's no need to book, just meet under the flagpole in Canon Garland Place at the Toowong Cemetery.
-There is plenty of parking available inside the cemetery.
+Parking is available inside the cemetery.

 ![Canon Garland Place](assets/flag-pole.jpg){ width="98%" data-title="Guided tours start at Canon Garland Place" }